zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-pages/add-pages.md

      The main-start page now has a table with three columns: Id, Name, and Location.
 You won't see any records in your table because we are yet to import data for the Department business object.

-## Task 2: Add a Create Page for the Department Business Object
+## Task 2: Add a page to create departments

 Now that we have a way to show departments, we'll add a Create page that lets users create new departments.
 With the help of the Add Create Page Quick Start, we'll connect to our data source, the Department business object, and select the fields that we want the user to provide values for.